ASossaR/ArkanoidGame_asm/README.md

-This is a computer game elaborated for Alvaro Sossa and Genesis mendez for Arquitectura de Comutadoras's class.
+This is a computer game elaborated by Alvaro Sossa and Genesis mendez for Arquitectura de Comutadoras's class.

 Language: Assembler
 Compiler: Nasm